-- Let your baby have a spoon to experiment with—to try holding and scooping food with it—while you use another spoon to feed him.
+- Let your baby have a spoon to experiment with—to try holding and scooping food with it—while you use another spoon to feed them.

-- Your baby may not be able to see the spoon coming toward his mouth, so it’s a good idea to signal him in some way to let him know the next bite is coming.
-You might tap his lip gently with your finger or stroke his chin as a reminder that he needs to open his mouth.
+- Your baby may not be able to see the spoon coming toward their mouth, so it’s a good idea to signal them in some way to let them know the next bite is coming.
+You might tap their lip gently with your finger or stroke their chin as a reminder to open their mouth.

-- Use hand-under-hand or hand-over-hand techniques to help your baby learn to bring the spoon to his mouth.
+- Use hand-under-hand techniques to help your baby learn to bring the spoon to their mouth.
 It takes a lot of practice to be able to do this accurately, so be prepared for messes with large plastic bibs and a plastic mat or tablecloth under the highchair to make cleanup easier.

-- As he grows, your baby will begin to use his fingers to pick up food such as crackers or small pieces of cereal.
-If he has usable vision, try to provide contrast between the food and the tray or other surface it’s sitting on.
+- Your baby will begin to use their fingers to pick up food such as crackers or small pieces of cereal.
+If your child has usable vision, try to provide contrast between the food and the tray or other surface it’s sitting on.
 If both the food and the tray are a light color, think about having a darker, solid color placemat that you can put under the food.
 This will make it easier for your baby to see it.

 - “Sippy” cups with a lid and a spout may help your baby make the transition from a bottle to a cup.
-Show him how to raise the cup to his mouth and tip it up to drink using hand-under-hand or hand-over-hand technique.
+Show your child how to raise the cup to their mouth and tip it up to drink using hand-under-hand technique.

 Helping Your Toddler Learn Table Manners

 By the time most children are in their second year, they’re eating some of the same food as the rest of the family.
-Including your toddler in mealtimes helps him not only with his eating skills, but also with socializing, using his budding language skills, and learning new words.
+Including your toddler in mealtimes helps them not only with eating skills, but also with socializing, using their budding language skills, and learning new words.
 For most young children with a visual impairment, having a consistent mealtime routine helps in building their confidence and independence.
-Routines help your toddler anticipate what is going to happen and, therefore, allow him to join in.
+Routines help your toddler anticipate what is going to happen and, therefore, allow them to join in.

-- Be consistent in where you place your child’s bowl, plate, cup, and utensils on his highchair tray or at the table.
+- Be consistent in where you place your child’s bowl, plate, cup, and utensils on the highchair tray or at the table.

-- As you put food on your child’s plate, show him where each item is.
-When he is older, you’ll just need to describe where things are, but at this age, it’s okay to let him gently touch his food to see what he’s about to eat.
+- As you put food on your child’s plate, show them where each item is.
+When your child is older, you’ll just need to describe where things are, but at this age, it’s okay to let them gently touch their food to see what they are about to eat.

-- Use hand-under-hand or hand-over-hand technique to help your toddler learn to use his spoon and, later on, his fork.
+- Use hand-under-hand technique to help your toddler learn to use a spoon and, later on, a fork.
 Some foods, such as mashed potatoes, are fairly easy to scoop, but food that comes in little, individual pieces—such as corn kernels or peas—can present a challenge to all toddlers!